Bonsai: Gradient-free Graph Condensation for Node Classification: Problem Formulation and Preliminaries

-A \textit{computation tree}, also known as a \textit{receptive field}, describes how information propagates through the graph during the neural network's operation~\citep{gin}.
-Formally, it is defined as follows. \begin{defn}[Computation Tree] Given a graph $\CG=(\CV,\CE,\X)$, a node $v \in \CV$ and the number of layers $L$ in the \gnn, the computation tree $T^L_v$ rooted at $v$ is constructed as follows: \begin{itemize} \item Enumerate all paths of length $L$ (including those with repeated vertices) starting from $v$. \item Merge these paths into a tree structure where: \begin{enumerate} \item The root is always $v$, and \item Two nodes from different paths are merged if: \textbf{(i)} They are at the same depth in their respective paths, and \textbf{(ii)} All their ancestors in the paths have already been merged. \end{enumerate} \end{itemize} \end{defn} Fig.~\ref{fig:ctree} illustrates the idea of a computation tree with an example.
+A \textit{computation tree} describes how information propagates through the graph during the neural network's operation~\citep{gin}. \begin{defn}[Computation Tree] Given a graph $\CG=(\CV,\CE,\X)$, a node $v \in \CV$ and the number of layers $L$ in the \gnn, the computation tree $T^L_v$ rooted at $v$ is constructed as follows: \begin{itemize} \item Enumerate all paths of length $L$ (including those with repeated vertices) starting from $v$. \item Merge these paths into a tree structure where: \begin{enumerate} \item The root is always $v$, and \item Two nodes from different paths are merged if: \textbf{(i)} They are at the same depth in their respective paths, and \textbf{(ii)} All their ancestors in the paths have already been merged. \end{enumerate} \end{itemize} \end{defn} Fig.~\ref{fig:ctree} illustrates the idea of a computation tree with an example.